mr-veeru/AccessVault/README.md

 *   **Modern ReactJS Frontend:** A sleek and responsive user interface built with TypeScript and styled using Tailwind CSS.
 *   **Secure Password Handling:** Robust password policies including minimum length, uppercase, lowercase, digit, and special character requirements.
 *   **Dynamic Account Status:** Admins can easily activate or deactivate user accounts via the dashboard.
+*   **Flexible Role Management:** Users can be promoted to admin role with automatic session handling.

 ## 🚀 Getting Started